pellcorp/creality-wiki/docs/faq.md

 ~/pellcorp/installer.sh --branch main
 ```

-Then to switch to cartotouch from btteddy while retaining most of your customisations:
+Then to switch to cartographer from btteddy while retaining most of your customisations:

 ```
-~/pellcorp/installer.sh --update cartotouch --mount TheMount
+~/pellcorp/installer.sh --update cartographer --mount TheMount
 ```

 !!! warning
-    Note you will need to change the `TheMount` to the cartographer mount you are using [cartographer mount options](cartographer_legacy.md#mount-options)
+    Note you will need to change the `TheMount` to the cartographer mount you are using [cartographer mount options](cartographer.md#mount-options)

     Klipper may fail to start because of the btt eddy configuration at the bottom of the file, you can just manually clean those up, save and restart.